Pros and Cons of NY Paid Family Leave Discussed at Westchester Forum

 Our members made it clear they want us to be in opposition to the bill, said Frank Kerbin, the director for human resources at the Business Council of New York State.

-He said the business members of his organization are concerned that business will have to foot the bill for extended replacements while their employee are out on leave.
+He said the business members of his organization are concerned that businesses will have to foot the bill for extended replacements while their employees are out on leave.
 This, along with administrative requirements, would especially be burdensome for small businesses.

-Neufeld explained that many women, especially those with low incomes, cant afford to take time off to care for a child or sick family member.
-These women face losing their pay (which may be their familys only income) and fear losing their jobs (as FML doesnt apply to all part-time workers).
+Neufeld explained that many women, especially those with low incomes, can’t afford to take time off to care for a child or a sick family member.
+These women face losing their pay (which may be their family’s only income) and fear losing their jobs (as FML doesn’t apply to all part-time workers).

-Neufled said research shows that increasing bonding time is critical for healthy development; preventing illness and mortality rates; and postpartum depression.
-It also allows men time to nurture and care for their loves ones.
+Neufeld said research shows that increasing bonding time is critical for healthy development, preventing illness and mortality rates, and postpartum depression.
+It also allows men time to nurture and care for their loved ones.

-“We hope it’s going to equalize things and making caregiving a human quality, not just something women do,” said Neufeld.
-“I think it’s important to creating a more equitable culture.”
+“We hope it’s going to equalize things and make caregiving a human quality, not just something women do,” said Neufeld.
+“I think it’s important to create a more equitable culture.”